-Combining a rich marine biodiversity, the tropical sun and its warm people, Bali is one of the most beautiful places to visit and to freedive!
-It offers a unique vast of marine species and underwater landscapes, some of which are still under exploration.
+Combining a rich marine biodiversity, the tropical sun and its warm people, Bali is one of the most beautiful places to visit for some freedive adventures.
+It offers a unique vast of marine species and underwater landscapes, some of which are still unexplored.

 We compiled the Top 4 Fun Freediving Spots in Bali you’ll surely fall in love with!

 Tulamben is a little village in the northeast coast of Bali known for its smooth rocks covering the shores.
 These rocks were formed from the remains of Mt.
 Agung explosion in 1963.
 Tulamben Bay is absolutely a freediving paradise for those who seek for some wreck and reef dives with its USAT Liberty Wreck and Coral Garden sites.
 It also has a drop-off/wall which is a sand slope leading to a wall dive with a view of different creatures such as octopus and reef sharks.

 Tulamben is situated 90km from Denpasar Airport and will take you about 2.5 to 3 hours by car to reach.